Doing Business in the United Kingdom

-The World Bank’s Ease of Doing Business Survey for 2018 ranked the UK 7th out of 190 economies.
-The country scored particularly well in protecting minority investors, resolving insolvency and starting a business.
+The World Bank’s Ease of Doing Business Survey for 2020 ranked the UK 8th out of 190 economies.
+The country scored particularly well in protecting minority investors, getting electricity and resolving insolvency.
 The UK’s position as a popular place to do business is a clear result of its long-established political and economic stability, sound infrastructure and highly-skilled workforce.

 Usually 9am to 5pm, Mondays to Fridays.
 Outside of the private sector, employees will often work much longer hours.

 A firm handshake is the best way to greet business contacts.
 It is best to address senior business colleagues using their formal title until directed otherwise.